Nikolai Kuznetsov (admiral): The Second World War

 Kuznetsov played a crucial role during the first hours of the war – at this pivotal moment, his resolve and blatant disregard for orders averted the destruction of the Soviet Navy.
 By June 21, 1941, Kuznetzov was convinced of the inevitability of war with Nazi Germany.
 On the same day Semyon Timoshenko and Georgy Zhukov issued a directive prohibiting Soviet commanders from responding to "German provocations".
 The Navy, however, constituted a distinct ministry (narkomat), and thus Kuznetsov held a position which was technically outside the direct chain of command.
 He utilized this fact in a very bold move.

-Shortly after midnight on the morning of June 22, Kuznetsov ordered all Soviet fleets to battle readiness.
-At 3:15 am that same morning, the Wehrmacht began Operation Barbarossa.
-The Soviet Navy was the only branch of the military in the highest state of combat readiness at the start of the initial German push.
+According to Nicholas G. Shadrin, the Soviet Navy had been alerted to readiness state No. 2 on 19 June 1941 and, by Kuznetsov's order, was placed in readiness state No. 1 at 23:35 on 21 June.
+At 3:15 am that same morning, the Wehrmacht began Operation Barbarossa.[1]
+Shadrin states that, despite German air strikes on Sevastopol and Baltic Fleet naval bases on 22 June, no Soviet ships were lost on the first day of the war.

 In the following two years, Kuznetsov's primary concern was the protection of the Caucasus from a German invasion.
 Throughout the war, the Black Sea remained the primary theater of operations for the Soviet Navy.
-During the war years Kuznetsov honed Soviet methods of amphibious assault.
+During the war years, Kuznetsov honed Soviet methods of amphibious assault.
 A notable subordinate in the Black Sea and in command of the Azov Flotilla was S.G.
 Gorshkov who would later succeed him as Commander-in-Chief of the Navy.
 In May 1944 he was given the rank of Admiral of the Fleet – a newly created position initially equated to that of a four-star general.
 In the same year, Kuznetsov was given the title of Hero of the Soviet Union.
 On May 31, 1945, his rank was equated to the rank of Marshal of the Soviet Union with a similar insignia.
 In August 1945, he took part in Operation August Storm in the Far East, helping to provide functions for the Soviet Navy fleet for Commander-in-Chief of USSR Forces in the Far East Marshal Aleksandr Vasilevsky.